KerriRentmeester/BadBankIIIforPortfolioII/README.md

 The Bad Bank project was deployed via Amazon Web Service S3 bucket and can be accessed here to see its capabilities: https://kerri-rentmeester-fe-bankingapp-p2.s3.us-east-2.amazonaws.com/index.html#/createaccount/

 The Bad Bank project, a standalone React app, is "bad" because there is no security.
-As a front end banking app, however; it has a register and login page, as well as a deposit and withdraw page.
+As a front end banking app; however, it has a register and login page, as well as a deposit and withdraw page.
 Additionally, there is a home page and a page that tracks all the data transactions that occur in one session.
 The account balance, initialized at zero, is displayed on the deposit page.
 Additionally, the account balance, initialized at $100, is displayed on the withdraw page.
 Unfortunately the account balance is not linked across pages at this time.

 This iteration of the project is a standalone app and has outdated code, incompatible with the latest version of React node.js.
 I used node.js version 16.20.1 on my local machine to make it work.